-In December 2017, we publicly expressed our commitment to disclosing climate related data in line with the TCFD4.
+In December 2017, we publicly expressed our commitment to disclosing climate related data in line with the TCFD2.

 The central objective of the Task Force's recommendations is to encourage organisations to evaluate and disclose the material climate-related risks and opportunities that are most pertinent to their business activities.
-This is expected to increase climaterelated data transparency and make the financial system more resilient to climate-related risks.
+This is expected to increase climate-related data transparency and make the financial system more resilient to climate-related risks.

-Working towards reporting in line with TCFD is a joint effort as it requires reporting on two levels.
+Working towards reporting in line with TCFD is a joint effort as it Working towards reporting in line with TCFD is a joint effort as it requires reporting on two levels.

 - 1. Operational our climate-change-related activities, processes and emissions at plc level are reflected in the recommended disclosures made for all sectors.
 This is led by our Group Sustainability team and will be covered in our sustainability report. - 2.
-Investments focused on the impact of climate-change risks and opportunities on our investments, as highlighted in the additional disclosure requirements for asset managers.
+Investments focused on the impact of climatechange risks and opportunities on our investments, as highlighted in the additional disclosure requirements for asset managers.
 This is led by the Investments Climate Change Working Group.